-Once upon a time, buying a mattress was something you could only do in store.
-But now the rise of the bed in a box means those of us with busy lives can have them brought straight to our homes, at minimal or zero delivery charge.
-For our definitive ranking of all your options, you'll need our best mattress guide or our best memory foam mattress ranking, but if it's just bed-in-a-box options you want to consider, read on.
-In this article, we'll explain all you need to know to choose the right bed in a box for you, and we'll share some tips on how to go about it too.
+For our definitive ranking of all your options; many of the models in our best mattress and our best memory foam mattress ranks fall into this category.
+But if it's specifically boxed options you want to consider, read on.
+In this article, we'll explain all you need to know to choose the best bed in a box for you, and we'll share some tips on how to go about it too.

 If you fancy a bargain, head to our roundup of the best cheap mattress deals first.
-And one last tip before we start: along with your new mattress, pick up a mattress protector at the same time: it's a great way to keep your bed in a box mattress in prime condition for longer, as well as adding an extra layer of hygiene and comfort.
+And one last tip before we start: along with your new mattress, pick up a mattress protector at the same time.
+It's a great way to keep your bed in a box mattress in prime condition for longer.

 What is a bed in a box?

 A bed in a box is a vacuumed-packed mattress that you order online – yes, despite the name, it's not actually a full bed, but just the mattress.
-It arrives at your door rolled up in a small, conveniently sized box (or sometimes a plastic bag), and expands back into its original shape once opened.
+It arrives at your door rolled up in a small, conveniently sized box (or sometimes just a heavy-duty plastic bag), and expands back into its original shape once opened.

 Right now, we think the Emma Original is the best bed in a box you can buy, because it's so comfortable and supportive.
-But it's not the only game in town, and there's a lot of other great bed in a box mattresses that are worth considering too.
+But there are plenty of other options to consider too.